INSIGHT

 This amendment is a direct response to the Optus and Medibank data breaches—in both cases there was a very large compromise of personal information, but the underlying critical infrastructure assets (ie the telco network and insurance business) continued to operate substantially unaffected.
 In practice, this meant the government assistance powers under the SOCI Act (eg the power to require the production of information in relation to an incident), were not available to the Government.

-The proposed reform means a broader range of assets will be regulated by the SOCI Act and, therefore, regulated entities must consider these 'data storage systems' in light of their SOCI Act obligations.
+The amendment means a broader range of assets will be regulated by the SOCI Act and, therefore, regulated entities must consider these 'data storage systems' in light of their SOCI Act obligations.

 The consequences of this seemingly minor amendment are widespread (given the number of obligations tied to the definition of a critical infrastructure asset).
 For example: